Image by Pronojoy Saha

 Fear also leads to arrogance.
 I like the famous Peter Drucker quote: “Arrogance is being proud of ignorance.”
 Remember, Avis made a ton of profits despite being a second to first-place Hertz.
 Not by slashing prices, but Avis maintained an image consistent with its 1960’s branding slogan – “We try harder.”

-Consider these common symptoms that trigger internal challenges:
+Common symptoms that trigger internal challenges:

 - Not listening to the right counsel.

 - Engaging in self-doubt repeatedly, reversing course even before a qualified strategic plan is completely implemented.
-Marketing is not a 100 meter dash.
+Marketing is not a 100-meter dash.

 - Procrastination.
 Ignoring problems and hoping they’ll go away.